Fecal Microbiota Transplantation for Clostridioides difficile Colitis

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on major immunosuppressive drugs or require ongoing antimicrobial therapy, you may not be eligible to participate.

-How is fecal microbiota transplantation different from other treatments for Clostridioides difficile colitis?
+What evidence suggests that defined fecal microbiota transplantation is effective for Clostridioides difficile colitis?

 DY